pchachicho/eduhelx-grader-api-test/README.md

 uvicorn --reload app.main:app --log-level=info
 ```

+### Documentation
+The OpenAPI UI is accessible under /docs.
+To login, first use the login endpoint to get access/refresh tokens.
+Then, under Authorize (lock icon), set the value to `Bearer {access_token}`.

 ## Application Startup

 Our application startup is handled by the `start.py` script.
 This script performs